GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 ### Reading from the Cache (Retrieving Values)

 This method demonstrates how to efficiently retrieve data using a caching layer (Memorystore) to improve performance.

+**Step 1**: The function searches the cache to see if an item exists, if found the cached itme is returned.
-The function first checks the cache for the requested item and handles its time-to-live (TTL) appropriately.
-If the item is not found in the cache, it fetches the data from the database, caches it, and then returns the result.
+**Step2**: If the item is not found in the cache, it is retrieved from the database.
+If no record exists, then `null` is returned.
+**Step3**: The database item is then turned into a string and cached in the datbase with the default TTL.
+**Step4**: The database item is then returned.

 ```java
 /** Import the Jedis library */